polygon-io/client-python/IMPLEMENTATION_SUMMARY.md

-# 🎉 Polygon Fundamentals API Implementation Complete!
+# 🎉 New Fundamentals API Implementation!

 ## Summary